oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

     Open a web browser to [http://localhost:8989](http://localhost:8989) to view the Spring Admin web user interface.

-    Click on the **Wallboard** link in the top menu to view the "wallboard" which shows all of the discovered services.
+    Click on the **Wallboard** link in the top menu to view the "wallboard" which shows all the discovered services.
 Spring Admin discovers services from the Spring Eureka Service Registry.

    ![Spring Admin Wallboard](images/obaas-spring-admin-1.png)